-Absences will adversely affect the student's grade (see below for attendance grade weight as part of the overall grading plan).
-More than five unexcused absences will result in a failing attendance grade and additional or excessive unexcused absences will result in a failing grade for the course.

-- Exceptions are for documented illnesses, family emergencies or for students attending SHSU activities in an official capacity.
+- Absences will adversely affect the student's grade (see below for attendance grade weight as part of the overall grading plan).
+More than three unexcused absences will result in a letter grade drop for each additional absence. - Exceptions are for documented illnesses, family emergencies or for students attending SHSU activities in an official capacity.
 Documentation for illness or emergency should be presented upon the student's return to the classroom.
 Documentation for activities should be presented prior to the absence and contain the signature of the SHSU employee sponsor. - Each semester hour of credit entails at least two additional hours of work outside the classroom per week: so for this 3 credit course, you should expect to do at least an additional 6 hours of work a week beyond class time.
 This is on average; some weeks may require more, others less.